madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/use-case2.md

 +------------------------+----------+-----------+
 ```

-This confirms that:

-- Messages were consumed successfully
-- One active consumer is connected
-- No backlog remains in the queue
+This confirms that messages were consumed successfully, one active consumer is connected, and no backlog remains in the queue.